awsdocs/amazon-efs-user-guide/doc_source/efs-mount-helper.md

 When encryption of data in transit is declared as a mount option for your Amazon EFS file system, the mount helper initializes a client stunnel process, and a supervisor process called `amazon-efs-mount-watchdog`\.
 Stunnel is a multipurpose network relay that is open\-source\.
 The client stunnel process listens on a local port for inbound traffic, and the mount helper redirects NFS client traffic to this local port\.
 The mount helper uses TLS version 1\.2 to communicate with your file system\.

 Using TLS requires certificates, and these certificates are signed by a trusted Amazon Certificate Authority\.
-For more information on how encryption works, see [Encrypting Data and Metadata in EFS](encryption.md)\.
+For more information on how encryption works, see [Data Encryption in EFS](encryption.md)\.

 ## Using the EFS Mount Helper<a name="using-efs-mount-helper"></a>